FacebooktwitterredditmailFacebooktwitterredditmail

 Early-Era Rover Imperial Manufacturing Video

-And just like a lot of bicycle manufacturers the Rover Company began building motorcycles.
-Next in 1902 the company’s first motorcycles were built under the Rover Imperial brand.
-Then from 1903 to 1924 the company built around 10,000 motorcycles.
+And, just like many bicycle manufacturers, the Rover Company began building motorcycles.
+Next, in 1902, the company’s first motorcycles were built under the Rover Imperial brand.
+Then, from 1903 to 1924, the company built around 10,000 motorcycles.

-Unfortunately in 1901 Starley died and Harry Lawson took over the business.
-Next the motorcycles built in 1902 had a 3.5 hp engine as well as a lot of innovative parts.
-In 1910, John Greenwood was hired to build a 500cc motorcycle that was shown for the first time at the Olympia show.
+Unfortunately, in 1901, Starley died, and Harry Lawson took over the business.
+Next, the 1902 motorcycles featured a 3.5 hp engine and many innovative parts.
+In 1910, John Greenwood was hired to build a 500cc bike that was shown for the first time at the Olympia show.

-Then in 1913, there was the launch of a TT (Tourist Trophy) for racing motorcycle.
-During WWI the company began to build and sell engines to the Russian Army.
-After the War Rover began making cars.
-Unfortunately do to the lack of sales the Rover Imperial Company went under in 1924.
+Then, in 1913, the TT (Tourist Trophy) for motorcycle racing was launched.
+During WWI, the company began building and selling engines to the Russian Army.
+After the War Rover started making cars.
+Unfortunately, due to the lack of sales, the Rover Imperial Company went under in 1924.

-Below is a cool video on how Rover Imperial motorcycles were made – everything from engines to the completions of the motorcycles.
+Below is a cool video on how Rover Imperial motorcycles were made – everything from engines to the completion of the motorcycles.

-Finally, please share on your site or social media page and let us know what you think of this article (you can tag our Facebook page).
+Please share this article on your site or social media page, and let us know what you think (you can tag our Facebook page).
+You might also like our other motorcycle blog articles.

 Go to Main Blog Page